Orthopedics & Sports Medicine BayCare Clinic offers cartilage restoration options, most commonly in the knee and ankle.

-Cartilage injuries can be painful and, if left untreated, can eventually lead to degenerative arthritis.
-The goal of cartilage restoration is to remove the source of pain and prevent further damage to the joint.
+The goal of cartilage restoration treatment is to address the source of pain, restore quality of life and prevent further damage to the joint.

-Cell-based transplantation is another option to repair cartilage damage using the patient's cartilage.
-In this procedure, however, the patient's cartilage cells are removed using arthroscopic instruments and sent to a specialized lab.
+In a cell-based transplantation procedure, the patient's healthy cartilage cells are removed using arthroscopic instruments and sent to a specialized lab.
 After about six weeks, these cells will have grown enough to proceed with a second surgery.
 The lab-grown cells are applied to the damaged area, helping to form new cartilage.

 View more videos by clicking